DataAnalyticsinStudentHands/Syrios_frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+Currently, the client has hard-coded connection strings to connect to the backend.
+That needs to be fixed.

 ### Production

 We are using [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) to manage deployment on a production server.
 Run

-`pm2 start start-client.js` and

 `pm2 start server.js`

-to start the separte backend and front-end processes.
+to start the app (fornt-end and backend).
+The app is served at port 3000.

 The 'module.exports' function doesn't work in production.
 Create a GraphQL schema within the native file.